carmenbianca/report-liferay/report.md

 entirely optional.
 And it is, as far as this internship is concerned, out-of-scope from a software engineering perspective.

-#### Facilitate the production of a bill of materials that covers all outbound licensing {#goal-bom}

-TODO: Maybe scrap this?

-**Important:** This is an *optional* sub-goal that may not be completed if time is tight.
-If time is not tight, or if another step went much quicker than anticipated, this goal is an excellent extension of the internship.

-When the goal in section \ref{goal-reuse} is completed, it should be much easier to automatically generate a bill of materials of Liferay's products.
-Such a bill of materials currently exists, but lacks granularity and depends on a product's globally *declared* licensing instead of its *detected* licensing.
-Moreover, it is provided as a PDF file, which may not be the most convenient for some use cases.[^bom]

-[^bom]: There also exist \gls{spdx} files for Liferay Portal/DXP and some other products, but they are not automated and there is a considerable backlog.

-As such, a mechanism for the production of a bill of materials can be created that incorporates the detected licensing.
-One strong candidate for the output format is \gls{spdx}, an open standard for communicating software bill of material information.

-The desired granularity of the output is left unspecified and depends on the available time.

 ### Deliverables {#deliverables}

 By the end of the internship, several things will be delivered.
 It is difficult